-The Colonial Brewing story – or CBCo as the brewery is known following a name change in September 2022 – is one that can be neatly viewed in two parts – parts that are equally neatly centred on each coast of Australia.
+The CBCo story is one that can be neatly viewed in two parts – parts that are equally neatly centred on each coast of Australia.
 Part one began in the West, way back in 2004 when "craft beer" wasn't even a phrase used by those brewing it, while part two has at its heart this brewery and venue in Port Melbourne.

-Starting at the beginning, it was in 2004 that Colonial opened their sleek brewpub in the heart of the Margaret River region.
+Starting at the beginning, it was in 2004 that the brewery opened their sleek brewpub in the heart of the Margaret River region.
+In those days, it was known as Colonial Brewing - a reference to the beer maker's decision to colonise the well-known wine region.
 Many have since joined them in the region in which Bootleg first led the way, yet few come close to that brewpub's ambitious scope.

 If you're someone who appreciates good beer, you'll likely have called in when touring the region.
 Yet, aside from tucking into their typically traditionally minded ales at the Margaret River base, you'd have struggled to find their beers anywhere else unless you stumbled across one of a dozen or so venues in Melbourne, Perth or, most recently, Sydney with their beers on tap.